ecadlabs/taquito/integration-tests/README.md

 # Taquito Integration Tests

 The `taquito/integration-tests` directory contains the integration test suite for Taquito.
 These tests are executed against live Tezos testnets, ensuring a comprehensive evaluation of various Taquito use cases.

+The tests may also be run using Flextesa.
+This is useful for testing new features not in current test nets and for testing features around governance that benefit from shortened block processing times.
+As well Flextesa tests offer a secondary confirmation of the test net results.

+Internally Taquito is tested with tests running in parallel.
+This is achieved using an application that generates new keys and funds them as needed per test.
+The application is not publicly available.
+External users, therefore, must run the Taquito Integration Tests in sequence, one test at a time.

 ## Running Integration Tests Against a Tezos Testnet